 Insects are another concern, and the variety of kinds means you may need to inspect your pantry to find the cause.
 Flour, rice, dried beans, grains, and more are frequent pantry pests.
 In addition, weevils, beetles, ants, mites, and more might be affected.
 When insects enter your pantry, they will eat, reproduce, defecate, lay eggs, or be filthy on a microscopic scale.

 If you scrutinize your meal, you may find discolored areas, sand-sized material, or live insects.
 Their eggs are little, strange groups of things.
-The greater the insect activity, the more pungent the musty, metallic, or sour stench.
-Some of the weevil species smell like old coins.
+The more insect activity, the more pungent the musty, metallic, or sour stench.
+Some weevil species smell like old coins.

 If you find an insect or mouse infestation in your pantry, you’ll need to toss out any contaminated food, kill the bugs, and then clean the pantry to remove the stink.